 Of course, you also have to prove that you have protections in place to prevent the information from getting into the wrong hands.
 That means if people shouldn’t have it, you are working diligently to keep them from having it.
 That includes all the stuff we are used to dealing with like training, incident response, etc. You know, what a real cybersecurity program would include.

 Now we get to the good part, right?
 But, HIPAA means I don’t have to do that stuff because it overrides state laws.
 Nope.
-Not the case.
+Not the case. when it comes to CCPA and HIPAA.
 HIPAA takes precedence over state law only when the state law provides LESS protections to the patient.
 If it provides more protection then it doesn’t automatically make the state law irrelevant.

 Thankfully, for those in the state, or subject to the law, they did add an exemption, of sorts, for HIPAA.
 The data covered under HIPAA for those entities does not have to meet the CCPA standards.
 They did NOT say that you don’t have to meet them at all.
 They just said that the data you do consider to be PHI does not apply.
 Your business probably collects information on individuals that is not considered PHI.
 That information now becomes PI under CCPA.
 You are required to protect all of that other data under CCPA.

-So many people think HIPAA gives them a free pass.
+So many people think between CCPA and HIPAA they get a free pass on CCPA.
 Clearly, not true.
 Also, all those companies that were thrilled that HIPAA didn’t apply to them now have to deal with this requirement without any exemptions for that healthcare data.
 Med spas, cash only providers and more should be getting ready right now.